EsraaAlsharit/Exmple/SOFTWARE WEB DEVELOPMENT - JAVA/Java/Fruity Loops/Readme.md

 Note: it is NOT required to style it exactly as the wireframe, but do add some of your own styling to flex those css muscles.

-Hints (Spoilers)
-Only watch this if you're struggling with the assignment already, or are unclear about how to approach the assignment.
-Try it on your own first before watching this video.